bojackchen/digital-flow/README.md

 #### Power Routing
 The `sroute` command is utilized to route the power structures.
 Access through `Route -> Special Route` to route the block pins, pad pins, pad rings, floating stripes, etc.
-After that you would have your power structures completed.
+After that you would have your power rails completed.
 ```console
 encounter 1> sroute ...
 ```